composewell/streaming-benchmarks/README.rst

 After running you can find the charts generated in the ``charts`` directory.
 If you are impatient use ``./run.sh --quick`` and you will get the results much sooner though a tiny bit less precise.
+Note that quick mode won't generate the graphs unless the latest ``gauge`` is used from github repo.

 Note that if different optimization flags are used on different packages, performance can sometimes badly suffer because of GHC inlining and